 Why are these Memorials Important?

-Visiting the Holocaust Tower and Void
+Learning the history of the Holocaust at the Tower and Void

 If you plan to visit the Holocaust Tower and the Void, keep the following tips in mind:

-- Be respectful during your visit.
-Remember that these memorials are sacred spaces and should be treated with sensitivity and reverence.
+Be respectful during your visit.
+Please also note that these are the memorials – they are the places of tribute and remembrance and must be treated with respect .

 In Conclusion